New: Llamas For Sale:

 From the Committee:

-Your new committee is hard at work keeping your association running and they welcome your input.
-If you want to communicate with them don't hesitate to contact anyone on the Membership/Committee Members page.
+Your committee is always hard at work behind the scenes keeping your association running.
+They welcome your input.
+If you want to communicate with any of them - details can be found from the left menu:

-A new llama year has started and membership fees are now due.
-Our LAA fiscal year runs from July through June.
+The new llama year began the beginning of July.
 The membership form to join or renew your membership can be found at Membership (left column this page) Apply Online where you can download the two-page form.
 You can mail, email, or direct deposit your membership fees to the Treasurer.

 For questions and information please contact Wendy Bell, Treasurer: